eugene cho

 I wanted to ask you for some help.
 As someone who knows and believes in God’s amazing love as represented in Christ and His love, I also know that I have doubts in my own faith.

 Particularly, I have always struggled to comprehend or to help others understand God’s love when great tragedies like natural disasters happen (or any tragedy).
-I have just recently visited Haiti Read the rest of this entry »
+I have just recently visited Haiti Continue reading ““if there were a god, would he have let this happen?””

 the 7 life lessons of craig wong [1972-2009]